 1c) Critical Judgements in Applying Accounting Policies

-In applying accounting policies the Joint Committee has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the Statement of Accounts are:
+In applying accounting policies the Joint Committee may have to make certain judgements about complex transactions or those involving uncertainty about future events.
+However, there are no critical judgements required to be made in these Statement of Accounts.